stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-Note there are separate fields for the number of viewports and scissors but they __must__ be the same value.
+Note there are separate fields for the number of viewports and scissors but they __must__ have the same value.

 ---

 ## Shaders

-The other component that we must implement is the programmable pipeline stage to support a _vertex shader_ to render the triangle.

 ### Shader Module

-We first create the _shader module_ domain object:
+The other component that must be implemented to render the triangle is a programmable pipeline stage to support the _vertex shader_:

 ```java
 public class Shader extends AbstractVulkanObject {